Blaze477/facebooklanding/readme.md

 Talked about elements like the strong elements which is used to give us a bold textnote and also allows us to create an emphasy or awareness on our web pages/media e.g <p> I am a fullstack<strong> Developer</strong></p>
 We also have Anchor tag which is used to navigate within our website to another page/website or another external website.

+#### CSS CLASS
+How and where to use CSS, and there are 3 ways
+- Externally Imported
+- Heading Styling
+- Inline Styling
+ There are 3 ways to reference an element:
+ - Class selector .
+ - Id Selector #
+ - Element by its name (tagname)